JcoinDev/jcoin/README.md

  - qmake
  - make

-Now in the Jcoin folder you should see jcoind in the terminal run this command
+Now in the Jcoin folder you should see jcoin-qt in the terminal run this command
- - ./jcoind
+ - ./jcoin-qt
  - please wait while it connects to the Jcoin network

 For more information and help please visit https://www.jcoin.co.jp